Tratormo/Tratormo.github.io/_pages/about.md

 Outside of research I also enjoy
+- researching and implementing protocols to optimize physical and mental health, as well as performance:
   - cold training, see [here](https://www.youtube.com/watch?v=pq6WHJzOkno) for some interesting science
-- yoga and specifically meditation, see [here](https://www.youtube.com/watch?v=LL2XUTeoUsM) for an introduction to zen meditation
+  - yoga with a focus on meditation, see [here](https://www.youtube.com/watch?v=LL2XUTeoUsM) for an introduction to zen meditation and [here](https://www.amazon.com/Systematic-Course-Ancient-Tantric-Techniques/dp/8185787085) for a complete yoga system
+  - red light, see [here](https://www.hubermanlab.com/episode/using-light-sunlight-blue-light-and-red-light-to-optimize-health) for an introductory discussion
+  - extended water fasts, these [books](https://waterfasting.org/shop-online-course-videos-pdf/) are a good starting point
-- reading (and writing) fantasy and watching anime
+- reading and writing fantasy
+- learning about the human psyche from psychotherapists